Read in 3 minutes

 # MariaDB 10.3 CentOS repository list - created 2018-05-25 19:02 UTC # http://downloads.mariadb.org/mariadb/repositories/ [mariadb] name = MariaDB baseurl = http://yum.mariadb.org/10.3/centos7-amd64 gpgkey=https://yum.mariadb.org/RPM-GPG-KEY-MariaDB gpgcheck=1

-We will install the MariaDB server and client packages using
+Install the MariaDB server and client packages using

-yum, same as other CentOS package by typing:
+yum, same as other CentOS package:

 sudo yum install MariaDB-server MariaDB-client